stanford-rc/www.sherlock.stanford.edu/src/docs/software/overview.md

 with the rest of the users in their group, if necessary.

-Users may even maintain and publish their own [local module files](modules#custom-modules) to dynamically configure a running environment to use the software.
+Users may even maintain and publish their own [local module files][url_modules_custom] to dynamically configure a running environment to use the software.
 They could share those modules with other users to simplify the use of their own custom software installations.

 !!! tip "Installing your own software"